1. Multi-tenant model

 Session cookies

 Sessions are sealed with iron-session.
-The cookie is HttpOnly, Secure, SameSite=Lax, and includes session.isCpAdmin + session.accountId stamped at login.
+The cookie is HttpOnly, Secure, SameSite=Strict in production, and includes session.isCpAdmin + session.accountId stamped at login.
 Cookies are sealed with SESSION_SECRET — rotating that secret invalidates every active session.

 JWT API tokens